-The purpose of the Emergency Solutions Grants (ESG) program is to assist individuals and families quickly regain stability in permanent housing after experiencing a housing crisis or homelessness.
+The purpose of the Emergency Solutions Grants (ESG) program is to assist individuals and families quickly to regain stability in permanent housing after experiencing a housing crisis or homelessness.
 ESG provides grants by formula to states, metropolitan cities, urban counties and U.S. territories to support homelessness prevention, emergency shelter and related services.
 The Homeless Emergency Assistance and Rapid Transition to Housing Act of 2009 (HEARTH Act) amended the McKinney-Vento Homeless Assistance Act, revising the Emergency Shelter Grants Program in significant ways and renaming it the Emergency Solutions Grants (ESG) program.
 The ESG Interim Rule took effect on January 4, 2012.
-The second allocation of FY 2011 ESG funding and future years are all subject to the ESG regulations.
-The first allocation of FY 2011 ESG funding and prior years are subject to the Emergency Shelter Grants Program regulations.
 ESG funds may be used for five program components: street outreach, emergency shelter, homelessness prevention, rapid re-housing assistance, and HMIS; as well as administrative activities (up to 7.5% of a recipient's allocation can be used for administrative activities).